 Occupational therapy is the use of assessment and intervention to develop, recover, or maintain the meaningful activities, or occupations, of individuals, groups, or communities.
 It is a branch of health care that helps people of all ages who have physical, sensory, or cognitive problems.
 OT can help them regain independence in all areas of their lives.

 OT can help kids and teens who have:

 traumatic injuries to the brain or spinal cord

 juvenile rheumatoid arthritis

-mental health or behavioral problems
+mental health or behavioural problems

-broken bones or other orthopedic injuries
+broken bones or other orthopaedic injuries

 severe hand injuries

 multiple sclerosis, cerebral palsy, and other chronic illnesses

 What is an initial assessment in occupational therapy?